/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 Details

-The value of acoustic conductivity when the orifice cross-sectional area is maximised.
+The value of acoustic conductivity, when the cross-sectional area of the hole is maximum.

 Dependencies

-To use this parameter, set the parameter Valve parameterization to .
-Sonic conductance.
+To use this parameter, set for the parameter Valve parameterization meaning Sonic conductance.

 Units